JakubGV/nyt-spellbee-solver/README.md

 # nyt-spellbee-solver

 ## Description
 nyt-spellbee-solver is a quick little script I made after I could not for the life of me find the pangram in the New York Times' [spelling bee](https://www.nytimes.com/puzzles/spelling-bee).
-For those of you who haven't played, please go try a round and you might perhaps better understand the rational behind this project.
+For those of you who haven't played, please go try a round and you might perhaps better understand the rationale behind this project.

 All [solve.py](./solve.py) does is take the letters used in the spelling bee as an input and find all the words it can from the [word list](./word_list.txt).